AlyGame/stdsb.h/README.md

 # Install

-You can install my libary following this steps:
+You can install my library following this steps:

 > 1.Download last version of stdsb.h libary for linux ubuntu